Fishing zones of Costa Rica

 It is certain that Costa Rica’s excellent standing for fishing is with reason, but it is useful to take note that actual successes will vary with Costa Rica’s range of seasons, winds, and currents.
 The following suggestions will point you in the right direction.
-Keep in mind that a valid Costa Rican fishing license ($24) is required for all fishing, available at either your resort or the charter operators themselves.
+Keep in mind that a valid Costa Rican fishing license ($17 to 29) get it here is required for all fishing, available at either your resort or the charter operators themselves.

 Costa Rica’s Northern Pacific